cinout/ACME_BUY/README.md

 - authentication security, store in cookie or localStorage
 - in the forms, image can be either string (read from server) or File ()

+## 🦄 Unique Features

+- show discounted price when set discount
+- carefully trim long strings
+- nice hover effect when hover onto images and select delete
+- modular, all reusable features are separately stored
+- elegantly handle single and multiple file upload
+- lazy loading pages
+- Route protection based on user role
+- Loading page, unauthorized page
+- different seller views(UI) based on seller's status (active/deactivated/pending)
+- Seller's view is based on their status
+- All forms are validated with react-hook-form

+## 🦄 Attention to Details

+- Doesn't allow dialog to close during form submitting
+- Disable the Update button if the form fields has not changed. (isDirty does not detect file change, need to set shouldDirty:true when image field is updated)

+## User Roles, User Authentication, and Routes Protection

+- User can be (1) Customer (2) Seller (3) Admin.
+Each is provided with separate log-in and sign-up pages.
+- User is authenticated using JWT token (after log in or sign up).
+- When logged in, user has access to the private routes.
+The private routes for different user roles are protected, which means user of role A cannot visit private routes of role B. If so, it leads to an "unauthorized" error page.
+- When logged in, sellers have different view and access to their private routes based on their status (pending, active, deactivated).
+Trying to access inaccessable routes will being redirected to the correct page.
+- [ ] When logged in, user has no access to all the log-in/sign-up pages of their role (either through user interface or manually entering the routes).
+If user manually enter the route, redirect them to the log-out page.
+Use must first log out to access those log-in/sign-up pages of their role.
+- [ ] When logged out, all the user authentication information, including localStorage token, cookie, and the Apollo client cache, are removed from browser.
+  - Reset the cache using the resetStore method of an Apollo client object
+- [ ] Check all above points for customer role.

 ## 📋 Coming Next

-- [ ] Use https://react-hook-form.com/get-started for form validation
-- [ ] when logput, removes the token from local storage and resets the cache of the Apollo client because some queries might have fetched data to cache, which only logged-in users should have access to. reset the cache using the resetStore method of an Apollo client object
-- [ ] what to do with login/signup pages when user already logged in? probbaly remove the access to them until user logs out.
-And also, during logged in state, the signup/login routes should redirect you to log out page.

 - [ ] how to handle manually put-in routes that are not serviced by our site?
-- [ ] jsonwebtoken for server side (jwt-decode for client side)
+- [ ] A nice default reminder when user puts in wrong route
 - [ ] compare apexcharts with Chart.js, D3.js
 - [ ] Content Security Policy (CSP) error with sign up page
-- [ ] Is other better way to handle forms?
 - [ ] check if every page is responsove
 - [ ] When to add imgs in src/asset, and when in public/?
 - [ ] Sellor Request and Live Chat sections should show notification icon
-- [ ] A nice default reminder when user puts in wrong route
 - [ ] Email Validation on creating account
 - [ ] Maybe add phone in application form as well????
 - [ ] Need a settings page for users/sellers to edit their profile